google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 Knitted infant hat, Museum of Chinese in America

-Like many small packages, there a lots of good things.
+The Museum of Chinese in America seems small but, like many small packages, there a lots of good things, including the real story of chop suey.
 Along with the revolving exhibits, the incredible permanent exhibits tell the compelling story of people who came from China to America.
-Perfect for Asian American Pacific Islander month but great for any time of the year.
+The Museum of Chinese in America is a perfect excursion for Asian American Pacific Islander month (May) but great for any time of the year.

 blue cup and teapot, Museum of Chinese in America